pagodingo/BlogHub/README.md

 Quick note on something I knew was bound to happen, but I was unsure of how to properly avoid ... getting markdown files is easy, because github offers a *www.raw.* extension that serves raw file contents.
 But, getting folder contents requires using the github api, which is rate limited.
 A cache has not yet been implemented for this project.
 So ... every time you open a folder (recently visited or not), you've made an api call.
 And ... github gets very unhappy about that after a while, say, if you do it 10 times in the span of 10 seconds.
 Your blog won't deny requests for long, but it will for a moment ... and if it does, it could be for anywhere between 15 seconds to 30 minutes. 🌝

-So ... what this means is **less folders is better**.
+So ... what this means is **the less folders the better**.
 The fewer folders you have, the less you make api calls.

 Or, you can wait a week or two for me to think about it and before you know it, it'll be fixed.